Inspiration / How To / How-To: Choose Cabinet Hardware

 Remember that personal preference and the specific design of your cabinets will influence hardware placement.
 Ultimately, the goal is to strike a balance between aesthetics and functionality while ensuring a uniform and polished appearance.

-kitchen with white cabinets and a vase of flowers on the counterVia @townsend_interiors
+kitchen with white cabinets and a vase of flowers on the counterVia @townsend_interiors, opens in a new tab

 Hopefully, this simple how-to serves as a helpful starting point when shopping for cabinet hardware.
 In the end, experimentation is the best way to dial in your personal preference because every room has its own unique set of requirements.
 If you find yourself unsure of what you’d like, we recommend you place a smaller order of hardware.
 Take some time to try different styles, sizes, and finishes to see how the swap impacts your space.